WorldNetDaily: Content

-The WND website provides news, editorials, letters to the editor, forums, videos and conducts a daily poll.
+WND provides news, editorials, letters to the editor, forums, videos and conducts a daily poll.
 Its CEO Joseph Farah has said that WND provides "the broadest spectrum of opinion anywhere in the news business", but acknowledges "some misinformation by columnists".
 WNDs content is predominantly conservative.
-Besides providing articles written by its own staff, the site links to news from other publications.WND's political lean has been described as alt-right and far-right.
-WND has promoted the white genocide conspiracy theory.
+Besides providing articles written by its own staff, the site links to news from other publications.

+WND's political lean has been described as alt-right and far-right.
+WND is known for promoting fake news and conspiracy theories, including the white genocide conspiracy theory and the false claim that former President Barack Obama was not born in the United States.
 The Southern Poverty Law Center (SPLC) labels WND an anti-government extremist group.

 Anthony C. LoBaido commentary on September 11 attacks (2001)

 On September 13, 2001, WND published an opinion article by Anthony C. LoBaido regarding the September 11 attacks on New York City and Washington, D.C., that had occurred two days earlier.
 In his column, LoBaido described what he said was the moral depravity of America in general and New York in particular, asking whether "God (has) raised up Shiite Islam as a sword against America".
-Commentators Virginia Postrel of Reason magazine and James Taranto of the Wall Street Journal criticized LoBaido and Joseph Farah for the piece and called for columnists Hugh Hewitt and Bill O'Reilly to sever their ties with WND.
+Commentators Virginia Postrel of Reason magazine and James Taranto of The Wall Street Journal criticized LoBaido and Joseph Farah for the piece and called for columnists Hugh Hewitt and Bill O'Reilly to sever their ties with WND.
 Founder Farah responded with his own column, saying that LoBaido's opinion piece did not reflect the viewpoint of WND, and that it, like most other commentary pieces, had not been reviewed before publication.

+Journal of Homosexuality article (2005)

+In 2005, WorldNetDaily published a piece denouncing an article titled Pederasty: an integration of empirical, historical, sociological, Cross-Cultural, Cross-species, and evolutionary Perspectives, which was authored by Bruce Rind and set to be published in a special issue of then Haworth Press's Journal of Homosexuality.
+The managing director of WorldNetDaily, David Kupelian, accused Rind of advocating for pederasty and pointed to his previous research to say that advocacy for sex between adults and minors would be the next step for the "sexual liberation" movement.
+Ultimately, the pressure arising from the website culminated with the cancellation of the article's publication by Haworth Press in September of the same year.